jblomo/datamining290/slides/2014-02-27-Neural-Network.markdown

 ---

-*TODO: 3rd bullet is strange*

 ## Training

   + Learn by adjusting the strengths of the connections
   + Mathematically, strength is a weight multiplier of the output
-  + When we've found the right weights
+  + Training is done when we've found the right weights

 ---